Computational Optics Lab

 Research at the intersection of biomedical optics, machine learning and algorithm design

 The Computational Optics Lab develops new microscopes, cameras and computer algorithms for biomedical applications.
-The lab is directed by Dr. Roarke Horstmeyer, who is a new Assistant Professor in the Biomedical Engineering Department at Duke Univeristy.
+The lab is directed by Dr. Roarke Horstmeyer, who is a new Assistant Professor in the Biomedical Engineering Department at Duke University.

 Lab Project Website: deepimaging.io